kgarcia013/data-challenge/Answers.md

 #### Below are the answers to my questions.
-Please note: All Queries are presented in this file and can also be viewed as dataframes in the following python file (drop_box_interview.py).
+Please note: All Queries  presented in this file and can also be viewed as dataframes in the following python file (answers.py).
 All SQL answers are written using SQLITE.

 #### [Part 1 - Exploratory Analysis] Paint a picture of the support experience.
 What are the typical handle times by support channel?
 Are there differences between user types?
 Don’t worry about being exhaustive here, just pick a few interesting things to highlight.